lennardv2/ehh/README.md

 List your commands with an index and description.
 Add an optional QUERY to filter the list.

 ```
-$ ehh run INDEX|QUERY
+$ ehh run INDEX|ALIAS
 OR
 $ ehh INDEX (less typing)
+OR
+$ ehh ALIAS
 ```

 Run your command by index.
-It's also possible to use a query, it will loop through the matches and ask for it to be run.
+It's also possible to use an alias, it will loop through the matches and ask for it to be run.

 ```
 $ ehh get INDEX